varnish/Varnish-Book/varnish_book.rst

    The Varnish installation described in this book uses Ubuntu Linux 14.04 LTS (trusty), therefore most of the commands instructed in this book are for this Linux distribution.
    We point out some differences on how to configure Varnish for other Linux distributions, but you should reference your linux distribution's documentation for more details.

-   ..
-Installation required

-   To complete this book, you need the following installation:

-   - Varnish Cache 4.x or Varnish Cache Plus 4.x
-   - Apache/2.4 or later
-   - HTTPie 0.8.0 or later
-   - PHP 5.4 or later
-   - curl - command line tool for transferring data with URL syntax

    .. formats

    The book is written with different formatting conventions.